Welcome!

 “After a wish turns 12-year-old Josh into a 30-year-old man, he heads to New York City and gets a low-level job at a Toy Company.
 A chance encounter with the owner of the company leads to a promotion testing new toys.
 Soon a fellow employee takes a romantic interest in Josh.
 However, the pressure of living as an adult begins to overwhelm him, and he longs to return to his simple, former life as a boy.”

-The suspension of disbelief allows us to have fun in unusual worlds.
+Our ability to suspend disbelief allows us to have fun in unusual worlds.
 For example, the intricate logic system deliberately set up in Star Wars allows us to suspend disbelief and step into a galaxy far far away.
 How did they do this so well?
 They establish a consistent, well-defined universe with clear rules around the "Force" to make way for elements like the lightsabers, telekinesis, and other powers that have limitations and internal logic.

 THE KEY: The logic system and rules of the world are established in the setup.